 And don’t forget – spray-and-pray advertising is so old-school.
-Targeting matters more than ever before, so get those messages where they’re meant to go: directly into the hands of your most likely prospects and best customers.
+Targeting matters more than ever before, so get those messages where they’re meant to go: directly into the hands of your most likely prospects and best customers through a geomarketing campaign.
 Learn more about building your own geolocator app.

 This article about how to run a geomarketing campaign was first published on appinstitute.com